had0j/io_qp2_rule_eng/readme.md

 ### Cancelling penalty (didn't see that coming right, here too)

-When 'consecutive cancels' is over 25, received garbage' countdown time will be halved
+When 'cancel streak' is over 25, received garbage' countdown time will be halved

 ## Fatigue